Friday, May 23, 2025

 • Ask questions and pray with Scripture.

 Jesus wants to talk to us through the New Testament.
-When we read, think of and pray about the New Testament, Jesus reaches out to us and helps us to understand how to become holy in our personal state of life.
+When we read, think of and pray about the New Testament, Jesus reaches out to us and helps us to understand how to become holy in our lives.

-The New Testament tells the story of Jesus the Son of God, and teaches us how to follow Him
+• The New Testament tells the story of Jesus the Son of God

 Dear children, let us pray: